jackgeee/SubtractiveSynth/README.md

 Download digitaldistortion.dll and add to your favorite DAW (Windows only).

-Source for final version can be found in
+Source for final version can be found in IPlugExamples -> Space Bass